Yandex Cloud

 }

 To view the new password, select the cluster in the management console, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+This will open the page of the Yandex Lockbox secret that stores your password.
 The new password version is labeled as Current.

 To view passwords, you need the lockbox.payloadViewer role.

-3. View the server response to make sure the request was successful.
+3. View the server response to make sure your request was successful.

-1. Get an IAM token for API authentication and put it into the environment variable:
+1. Get an IAM token for API authentication and save it as an environment variable:

 export IAM_TOKEN="<IAM_token>"